How to make a chocolate Christmas tree

 - Dried cranberries or edible silver balls

 - A piping bag (or make your own with a sandwich bag!)

 - A stick of uncooked spaghetti

-- Blitz the pistachios in a food processor to make a green dust (or pop them in a bag and bash with a rolling pin).
+- Blitz the pistachios in a food processor to make a green dust (or unload your Christmas stress by popping them in a bag and bashing with a rolling pin).

 - Break 250g of chocolate into pieces in a microwavable bowl.
 Melt in the microwave on a low setting for 30 seconds at a time, stirring gently with a fork in between, until fully melted.
 Lay out a strip of parchment paper.
 Tip: Weigh down the edges.